 Nest Wifi is fast at AC2200.
 Depending on the device, this is enough for gigabit speeds on the 5GHz band with around 1733 Mbps possible; however, when Nest Wifi is part of a mesh, that speed must be shared between the device and the mesh connection, essentially cutting it in half.
-Still, this is fast enough for 4K streaming and browsing, and many people might not even notice the speed reduction.
+Still, it's more than fast enough for 4K streaming and browsing, and many people might not even notice the speed reduction.

-Eero takes it to the next level by adding another 5GHz band.
-This allows the router to dedicate an entire band's speed to the device.
-With 2402 Mbps on the high 5GHz band and 1201 Mbps on the low 5GHz band, this router will shine with a gigabit connection.
+Eero's Pro routers take it to the next level by adding another 5GHz band.
+This allows the router to dedicate an entire band's speed to connected devices.
+With 2402 Mbps on the high 5GHz band and 1201 Mbps on the low 5GHz band, Ero Pro 6 will shine with a gigabit connection.

 These high 5GHz speeds really only come into play when using multiple devices or running a mesh since most devices are limited to 2x2 connections.
 This means 867Mbps on Wi-Fi 5 devices and 1201Mbps on Wi-Fi 6 devices.
 Both of these routers will handle 4K streaming with ease, and you won't find too many sites that offer download speeds to keep up with either connection.